niksilver/burnup/README.md

   - Referencing a column in the historical data which doesn’t exist (e.g. you say “ID” but the header says “Story ID”);
   - a line in the historical data has missing ID or a missing “valid from” date.
-- The historical data can include blank lines.
-But the first row must be the header row.
 - As your project develops your historical data will grow.
   So make sure the `sumValid` formulas encompass the latest historical data.